 Why Focus Your Binoculars?

 "What's the big deal in focusing binoculars anyway?" - Most of you will ask yourselves this question, especially if you're not accustomed to a well-made pair of optics.

-You’d also be part of the large majority of bino users that don’t know how to properly focus a bino for your eyes and to adjust for abnormalities, either in the image or in your own eyesight.
+You'd also be part of the large majority of binocular users that don't know how to properly focus a binocular for your eyes and to adjust for abnormalities, either in the image or in your own eyesight.
 And we want you to be the most well-prepared optic user when out in the field.

 So, the simple answer as to why you should properly focus your binocular is... to get the maximum benefits of up-close sight a well-calibrated binocular can offer you.
-Think sharp, clear, and bright images of that buck, the hot-spot you’re glassing to return to later, or the wide, open field with birds of every color, size, and breed.
+Think sharp, clear, and bright images of that buck, the hot-spot you're glassing to return to later, or the wide, open field with birds of every color, size, and breed.

 No more blurry images, say goodbye to double vision, and eliminate dark, shadowy spots that appear to float around on the lens as if you have a tiny poltergeist cortege following your every move.

 Getting excellent image quality starts with the type of focus system you choose to invest in.
 And, there are two different types that we're going to get into today:

 Center Focus System Binoculars

 This type of system is the most common focus method that's used on modern and conventional binoculars.
 And surprisingly, it's also the least understood system among binocular users.